tech-skil/-MERN-Stack-Travel-Website-with-AI-Chatbot-YouTube-Video-Suggestions-and-Weather-Prediction-/README.md

-Certainly!
-Here’s the updated `README.md` file with the specific instructions for running the front-end and back-end projects:

-# Travel Website with Gemini, YouTube, and Weather APIs
+# *MERN Stack Travel Website with AI Chatbot, YouTube Video Suggestions, and Weather Prediction*

 Welcome to the Travel Website project!
 This project integrates Gemini API for chat functionality, YouTube API for video content, and Weather API for real-time weather updates.
 The project is built using React and Tailwind CSS for the front-end and Node.js with Express and MongoDB for the back-end.